Why Say No to Military Service?

 Know Your Rights

 One of the most important things you can do to protect yourself from recruiters is to know your rights.
 Although schools may provide student contact information to military recruiters, your parent or guardian can opt you out.
 It is also not required that students take military-sponsored tests such as the Armed Services Vocational Aptitude Test (ASVAB).
-Learn more about your rights as a student (in regards to military recruitment and beyond) by checking out the links below.
+Learn more about your rights as a student (in regard to military recruitment and beyond) by checking out the links below.

 What Are Your Alternatives?